frostycoles/nuxt-buy-a-coffee/README.md

 [![License][license-src]][license-href]
 [![Nuxt][nuxt-src]][nuxt-href]

-Add a `Donate a Bagel` button to ypur app!
+Add a `Donate a Bagel` button to your app!

 - [Release Notes](/CHANGELOG.md)